MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 ---
-title: 'Track Items with Serial, Lot, and Package Numbers'
+title: 'Track items with serial, lot, and package numbers'
 description: 'You can add serial numbers, lot numbers, and package numbers to any outbound or inbound document, and its posted item tracking entries are displayed in the related item ledger entries.'
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.forms: '6503, 6515, 6513, 6512, 6502, 6506, 6501, 6510, 6507, 6500, 6505, 6508, 9126, 6526, 6516, 6511, 6504, 6509, 163, 6550,'
-ms.date: 03/13/2024
+ms.date: 05/16/2024
 ms.custom: bap-template
 ms.service: dynamics-365-business-central
 ---
-# <a name="track-items-with-serial-lot-and-package-numbers"></a>Track items with serial, lot, and package numbers
+# Track items with serial, lot, and package numbers

 You can assign serial numbers, lot numbers, and package numbers to any outbound or inbound document, and its posted item tracking entries display on the related item ledger entries.
 You track items on the **Item Tracking Lines** page, which you can open from inbound or outbound documents.

 The quantity fields at the top of the **Item Tracking Lines** page display the quantities and sums of item tracking numbers that are defined on the lines.
-The quantities must correspond to those on the document lines, which is indicated by 0 in the **Undefined** fields.
+The quantities must correspond to those on the document lines, which is indicated by *0* in the **Undefined** fields.

 [!INCLUDE [prod_short](includes/prod_short.md)] updates the availability information on the **Item Tracking Lines** page when you open the page.
 It doesn't update the information while you have the page open, even if changes occur in inventory or on other documents during that time.

 > [!NOTE]
 > In order for the features described in this article to work, you must set up item tracking.
 To learn more, go to [Set Up Item Tracking with Serial, Lot, and Package Numbers](inventory-how-setup-item-tracking.md).

-## <a name="item-tracking-availability"></a>Item tracking availability
+## Item tracking availability

 When you work with serial, lot, and package numbers, [!INCLUDE[prod_short](includes/prod_short.md)] calculates availability information and shows it on various item tracking pages.
 It shows how much of a lot, package, or serial number is used on other documents.
 This information helps reduce errors and uncertainty caused by double allocations.